ttdm/Symphonium/README.md

 A tool to help when learning to play the piano.

-**Working on windows only at the moment.**
-Non technical windows user should go the [website](https://symphonium.net/).
-A windows executable is available.
-Non technical non windows user should wait a bit while I'm fixing some errors.
+Non technical users should go the [website](https://symphonium.net/).
+A windows executable is available there.
+Non technical linux user should use the appImage available in the [release directory](https://github.com/ttdm/Symphonium/releases).
+Once downloaded, you just need to set it as executable and execute it.
+Some MIDI files are available in the windows download on the website.

-On linux, it can **only** be used with your MIDI keyboard as sound output and there are some other known bugs (impossible to load a folder in library, only files one by one; in the selection of midi device, selecting the RTMIDI client will lead to a crash..).
-I'm currently working on cleaning this.
+*Warning: The windows version should be more or less bug-free but it isn't the case for the linux one.
+Feel free to open issues for any bug you find.*

 1. How to compile
 2. First steps inside the soft